 My favorite part of the entire trail came after about 30 minutes in the forest.
 The trees were twisting upwards in their competitive battle for the sunlight.
 Their branches were covered in spongy moss that glistened in the soft light that managed to sneak through the canopy.
 It was a truly magical spot with only the noises of the wind and the occasional chirp of a bird as it foraged for food.

 After being in the depths of the forest for several kilometers, we enjoyed a small clearing as we rounded a bend.
 With sweeping views of the forest, it put the depth of the valley and the length of the trail into perspective.

 The trail began to get quite thick and wild as we got closer and closer to the coast.
-It seemed to be lacking some maintenance or atleast traffic from other hikers.
-In many parts of the trail we were head-high in bushes, which made for some interesting moments.
-Frogs leapt off the path into the levada as we marched through their territory and butterflies circled us as if to try and push us away from the flower fields.
+It seemed to be lacking some maintenance or at least traffic from other hikers.
+In many parts of the trail, we were head-high in bushes, which made for some interesting moments.
+Frogs leaped off the path into the levada as we marched through their territory and butterflies circled us as if to try and push us away from the flower fields.

 ADVENTURE BAG FROM THE LEVADA DO BRASILEIRO TO LEVADA DO MOINHO HIKE

 This is an adventure bag.
 It is full of trash.
 Every time I go on an adventure I collect one adventure bag full of trash.
 It’s my small way of saying thanks to mother nature for allowing me to enjoy her beautiful creations.
 If we have time to go on an adventure we have time to collect an adventure bag on the way back out of the trail once we have enjoyed the waterfall, the hike, or the beach.
 Adventure hard!

 Tag your Adventure Bag on Instagram and mention @adventurebagcrew in your Instagram stories and we will repost your Adventure Bag photo to help inspire your friends, family, and followers to join the movement!